xTunner/frontend/resources/assets/docs/github-security-ssh-keys.md

 - First, you need to login to Github as the machine user.

-- Go to https://circleci.com and sign in.
+- Go to https://circleci.com and log in.
 Github will ask you to authorize CircleCI to access the machine user's account, so click on the **Authorize application** button.

 - Go to https://circleci.com/add-projects and follow the projects you want the machine user to have access to.